microsoft/api-guidelines/azure/Guidelines.md

 ### API Versioning

 Azure services need to change over time.
 However, when changing a service, there are 2 requirements:
- 1. Already-running customer workloads must never break due to a service change
+ 1. Already-running customer workloads must not break due to a service change
  2. Customers can adopt a new service version without requiring any code changes (Of course, the customer must modify code to leverage any new service features.)

+*NOTE: the [Azure Breaking Change Policy](http://aka.ms/AzBreakingChangesPolicy/) has tables (section 5) describing what kinds of changes are considered breaking.
+Breaking changes are allowable (due to security/compliance/etc.) if approved by the [Azure Breaking Change Reviewers](mailto:azbreakchangereview@microsoft.com) but only following ample communication to customers and a lengthy deprecation period.*

 > :white_check_mark: **DO** review any API changes with the Azure API Stewardship Board
 >